 Caring for people with dementia

 The level of care given to someone with dementia depends a great deal on the type and degree of their dementia.
 Some people are still able to live alone with minimal assistance; others can live alone with more active assistance; others may require constant assistance either in their own home or in a care facility.
-Here are some basic tips that may help but more information can be found in Caring for someone with dementia

 - If caring for someone in their own home, make sure they are in a safe, comfortable and stimulating environment.